What Type of Vitamins Should You Take?

-Before taking vitamin supplements, it may be important for you to understand the various kinds of vitamins.
-As always, it is important to check with your healthcare professional regarding which supplements are right for you.
+Before taking vitamin supplements, it’s important to understand the various kinds of vitamins.
+As always, it is important to check with your health care professional regarding which supplements are right for you.

 How Do You Take Vitamins?